 At the Nutrition Science Group we enjoy being able to continue to work with other healthcare professionals, media, employers and our education system to improve the current level of poor self-management of our health.
 If the public learn about self-management of diet, exercise, sleep and stress, this in turn will save governments billions of dollars spent on healthcare.

 We look forward to educating through public speaking, writing, video production.
-We love the work of Dr Michael Mosley, Dr John Tickell, Dr Ross Walker, Dr Rangan Chatterjee and Paul Taylor, health professionals who have dedicated their careers to educating the public on preventative health.
+We love the work of Dr Michael Mosley, Dr Ross Walker, Dr Rangan Chatterjee, Dr Ben Bickman, Dr Peter Brukner, Dr Paul Mason, Paul Taylor and in New Zealand, Dr Glenn Davies, and Professor Grant Schofield.
+They are health professionals who have dedicated their careers to educating the public on preventative health.
 Australian Dr Rod Tayler deserves special mention.
-He has arguably done more than any other human on the planet to spread the word about the science of low sugar, low glycaemic index, high healthy fat eating.
+He has arguably done more than any other human on the planet to spread the word about the science of low sugar, low glycemic index, high healthy fat eating.

 Katherine is a warrior for healthy eating, exercise and meditation.
 She is training to run her fourth half marathon this year.
 She is a registered occupational therapist.
 She finished dux of her class graduating with first class honours.
 She is a showjumping rider who as a teenager represented Australia at the World children’s showjumping championships in the USA.
 Two significant injuries happened while this young rider was looking like she might be a potential Olympian.
 This setback taught her to cope with disappointment and helped her develop the resilience she exhibits today.
 In addition to riding horses, she runs, skis, swims, plays tennis, table tennis and works out at the Gymnasium.
 She is also very interested in mental health practices like meditation.
 She is very good at enthusing those around her.
 Katherine “walks the talk” re her low carb high healthy fat eating.
 She is a great role model and admired by her friends for overcoming the setbacks she has faced.